markwemekamp/RankOne-Umbraco-SEO-Tool/README.md

 2. On the top right select "Compositions"
 3. Select RankOne - Seo Compositions
 4. A new tab will be added added to your doctype
 5. Now the only thing you'll need to do is output the properties in your template.
-The alias names are: seoTitle, seoMetaDescription and seoMetaKeywords
+For this you can use the partial view "RankOne - Seo Properties", which is included in the  package or you can use your own implementation.
+The alias names are: seoTitle, seoMetaDescription and seoMetaKeywords.

 ## How to install the dashboard ##